Common questions and answers about the exemptions from certain regulations when performing commercial property work.

 How does the exemption work?

-For the exemption to apply, the real estate agent must be doing commercial property agency work for:
+For the exemption to apply, the person must be doing commercial property agency work for:

-- on behalf of an entity (or joint entity) that owns any property that meets the thresholds specified in the 2014 Regulation.
+- on behalf of an entity that owns any property that meets the thresholds specified in clause 4(2) of the Regulation.

-If so, the agent is exempt from the operation of all of the Act’s requirements when performing this type of work.
+If so, the person is exempt from all requirements of the Act when performing this type of work.

 What does ‘commercial property agency work’ mean?

-Commercial property agency work means selling, purchasing, exchanging, leasing, managing or otherwise dealing with property that is not residential property or rural land.
-This comes under Clause 3 of the Property, Stock and Business Agents Regulation 2014.
+Commercial property agency work is defined in clause 3 of the Regulation to mean selling, purchasing, exchanging, leasing, managing or otherwise dealing with property that is not residential property or rural land.

-What is an example of an ‘affiliate of the agent’?
+What is an example of an ‘affiliate of the person’?

-An example is where the agent might be a property management company that is owned by the owner of a large shopping centre.
-The affiliate of the agent is the owner of the large shopping centre.
+An example is where the person might be a property management company that is owned by the owner of a large shopping centre.
+The affiliate of the person is the owner of the large shopping centre.
 That owner may use the property management company to lease shops in the shopping centre (on behalf of the owner).

-For commercial property agency work on behalf of an entity, the exemptions apply where the entity owns any property that has:
+For commercial property agency work on behalf of an entity, the exemption applies where the entity owns any property that has:

 - An aggregate market value of $40 million or more, or